avsparry/papers/journal.md

 Here are my conclusions.
 Here are my conclusions.
 We did the science.
 New insights into particle formation were discovered.
 Here are my conclusions.I've had to add a new conclustion branch.

+#Figures
+This is where the figures go for the paper